benawad/dogehouse/README.md

 # SOON
 ```

-...and of course, as an snap for systemd-supported Linux distros. ([Don't have `snapd` Get set up for snaps first.](https://snapcraft.io/docs/installing-snapd))
+...and of course, as an snap for systemd-supported Linux distros. ([Don't have `snapd`?
+Get set up for snaps first.](https://snapcraft.io/docs/installing-snapd))

 ```sh
 # currently, only the edge channel is available for download